WStoday City Guide Play Banner

 Ford the golden retriever enjoys training from @coastalelitek9 in Innovation Quarter.

 Muddy Creek Greenway, 285 Meadowlark Dr. (various entry points) | You and your pup can hop on this nearly three-mile paved path at connectors in five neighborhoods.
-The whole trail is paved so make sure your pet’s paws are up for the challenge.
+The whole trail is paved, so make sure your pet’s paws are up for the challenge.

 Long Branch Trail, 401 4th St. E. | This trail is best for dogs who enjoy the hustle and bustle of downtown life.
-The 1.7-mile paved greenway through Innovation Quarter is surrounded by landscaping and has benches when you and your pup need to take a break.
+The 1.7-mile paved greenway through Innovation Quarter is surrounded by landscaping and has benches for breaks.

 Two dogs in a bathtub.